bpinela/graphQL/README.md

-# GraphQL Study Projects
+# GraphQL Job Board

-This repository contains various projects centered around GraphQL, created for personal study purposes.
-The focus is on using Apollo Server, GraphQL-Request, and Apollo Client as GraphQL clients.
+This is a project used in the [GraphQL by Example](https://www.udemy.com/course/graphql-by-example/?referralCode=7ACEB04674F000BAC061) course.

+It uses Apollo Server with Express, and GraphQL-Request and Apollo Client as GraphQL clients.
+The application is used to explain queries, mutations, custom object types, authentication, etc.